Hormones are a liquid chemical that is produced by glands, and, much like sweat secreting from our pores, the hormones secrete from the glands.

 As you already know, far lower amounts of hormones are released as we get older, and this, in turn, creates havoc in our body, along with aging faster and faster.

 To gain insight into your specific condition, the doctor, assisted by state-of-the-art female or male hormone test results, will suggest a treatment plan that’s right for you.
-Once a baseline hormone level has been established and all your symptoms have been thoroughly evaluated, a custom compound pharmacy will create a customized dosage based on your bioidentical hormone replacement therapy needs.
+Once a baseline hormone level has been established and all your symptoms have been thoroughly evaluated, a custom compound pharmacy will create a customized dosage based on your needs.

-Depending upon your requirements, bioidentical hormone replacement therapy comes in all shapes and sizes, including topical creams, gels, pills, and troches.
+Depending upon your requirements, bioidentical hormones come in all shapes and sizes, including topical creams, gels, pills, and troches.